Kalinga architecture: Bhunaksā (the ground plan)

 Keeping the Sanku (the vertical axis through the center of Asṭadala Padma Chakaḍā) as the exact center of Garbhagruha, the ground plan of the proposed temple is engraved by the Sthapati and Sutragrahaṇi with the help of a sharp edged instrument, on the perfectly leveled Piṭha.
 As temples in every of their details depend on proportions, complex ancient methods are used for correct geometric designing and executing the ground plan (bhunaksa) to ensure long term stability and aesthetic appearance of these huge structures.
 Simplicity or intricacy of the temple is reflected in this ground plan.
 Thereafter, the Bardhanikas set about precut stones, under the strict vigilance of Sutragrahaṇi as per the Bhunaksa, Deula Gaddanni has started.

 Deuḷa

 Temple architecture in Odisha evolved over a long period of time.
 Stipulated architectural principles with ample provision for artistic improvisation enabled the progressive generations.
 Temples in Odisha are based on certain fundamental principles of stability and take their cue from the human body.
 The superstructure is basically divided into three parts, the Bāḍa (Lower Limb), the Ganḍi (Body) and the Cuḷa/Mastaka (Head).
 Accordingly, each part is given a different treatment throughout, from the architecture to the final ornamentation of the Temple.

-Temples in Odisha in the classic local style very often have a figure of Gajalaxmi in lalitasana as their lalatabimba or central protective image over the doorway to a temple or the sanctuary of one.
+Temples in Odisha in the classic local style very often have a figure of Gajalakshami in lalitasana as their lalatabimba or central protective image over the doorway to a temple or the sanctuary of one.